achimmertens/Hammurabi/HowTo/New_Branches_with_Eclipse_and_Github.md

 ![](https://raw.githubusercontent.com/achimmertens/Hamurabi/VS/HowTo/2021-11-09-13-29-42.png)

 # This is what worked out:
-In Eclipse, do you changes, commit them and then click on "push HEAD".
+In Eclipse, do your changes in the branch that you want to keep, commit them and then click on "push HEAD".
-In the following dialog choose a different branch:
+In the following dialog choose a different branch.
+Check "Force overwrite branch in remote if it exists and has diverged".
+Be aware that it deletes all files in the target branch.
+(Maybe you copy some needed files from target to source branch before):
 ![](https://raw.githubusercontent.com/achimmertens/Hamurabi/VS/HowTo/2021-11-09-13-31-33.png)
 ![](https://raw.githubusercontent.com/achimmertens/Hamurabi/VS/HowTo/2021-11-09-13-31-57.png)